Netherlands Government Information Service

-The Netherlands Government Information Service (Dutch: Rijksvoorlichtingsdienst, abbrev.: RVD) is a Dutch government agency.
-The RVD is the official information service of the Dutch government and is the spokesbody for the prime minister, the Council of Ministers and the Dutch Royal House.
+The Netherlands Government Information Service (Rijksvoorlichtingsdienst, RVD) is a Dutch government agency.
+The RVD is the official information service of the Dutch government and is the spokes-body for the prime minister, the Council of Ministers and the Royal House.
 The RVD is also responsible for providing public information on government policy, the prime minister and the Ministry of General Affairs.

 In addition to its Information Service duties, the RVD is also responsible for giving advice on publicity and communications to several agencies and the Royal House, plus it coordinates between all the ministerial information services in The Netherlands.

-Organizationally, the RVD is a directorate-general of the Ministry of General Affairs.
+Organisationally, the RVD is a directorate-general (DG) of the Ministry of General Affairs.
 It consists of the following sections: